Ted Heaton: 20th century

 In early September 1910, he again unsuccessfully attempted to swim the English Channel, coming within four miles of the French shore and being retrieved from the channel in an exhausted state having spent sixteen hours in the water.
 Despite being a cold night, he continued with his swim but began showing signs of weakness as midnight approached, ultimately giving up on his effort at around 1:21am.

-On his seventh and what would be his final attempt to swim the channel during August 1911, he swam in a warm sea with just a slight breeze.
+On his seventh and what would be his final attempt to swim the Channel during August 1911, he swam in a warm sea with just a slight breeze.
 Heaton entered the water around 8:20 am from the supporting boat which was also carrying his wife.
 Around an hour after entering the water, the wind increased and after over 10 hours swimming at 6:40 pm, abandoned his effort and returned to Dover.
 He came to within 5 miles of the French coast.

 Outside competitive sport

 World War I volunteer

 In late 1914, Heaton joined the Sportsmen's Battalions of London, after being unable to enlist ordinarily due to exceeding the age limit by three years.
 During the early stages of World War I, he became a prime mover in the Liverpool Volunteer Athletic Corps and felt he wanted to be associated with strenuous wartime activities.
-Around the start of 1916, he was transferred to the Royal Fusiliers at Dover as a sergeant-instructor, where he was reported in February 1916 to be preparing them for trench warfare and several months later in April, had travelled to India to do duty in a 3000-strong prisoner camp in Rajputana, noting that he did not find the work or climate too taxing on his health.
-Having served in the military during the war in the Essex Regiment, he was discharged in December 1919 on disability grounds due to gallstones.
+Around the start of 1916, he was transferred to the Royal Fusiliers at Dover as a sergeant-instructor, where he was reported in February 1916 to be preparing them for trench warfare and two months later in April, had travelled to India to do duty in a 3000-strong prisoner camp in Rajputana, noting that he did not find the work or climate too taxing on his health.
+Having served in the military later during the war in the Essex Regiment, he was discharged in December 1919 on disability grounds due to gallstones.